 That's bad enough without them depositing a fresh batch on your phone while playing games or watching YouTube.

 2. Wipe It Regularly With a Microfiber Cloth

-To use, turn off your device and wipe it's display, exterior buttons and outer casing with a microfiber cloth gently and in a circular motion.
+Then wipe the display, exterior buttons, and outer casing with a microfiber cloth gently and in a circular motion.